What Happened To The Tudor North Flag?

-At Baselworld 2015, Tudor introduced . . . a trio of colorful Fastrider Chronographs.
+At Baselworld 2015, Tudor introduced… a trio of colorful Fastrider Chronographs.
 But that’s not what we’re here to talk about.
-In 2015, Tudor also introduced the North Flag (above, center): a decidedly modern, angular, integrated bracelet watch with vibrant yellow accents.
-Importantly, the North Flag debuted Tudor’s first in-house movement, the caliber MT5621.
+That same year, Tudor also debuted the North Flag: a decidedly modern, angular, integrated bracelet watch with vibrant yellow accents.
+It was the first Tudor to feature an in-house movement—the caliber MT5621.

 Tudor North Flag on wrist